 Adjustment Current year annual bonuses may be adjusted downwards where individuals are found to be involved (either directly or indirectly) in a risk or misconduct event.
 Malus Deferred unvested bonuses from prior years are subject to malus provisions which enable the Committee to reduce the vesting level of deferred bonuses (including to nil) at its discretion.
 Events which may lead the Committee to do this include, but are not limited to, employee misconduct or a material failure of risk management.
 Clawback Clawback applies to any variable remuneration awarded to a MRT on or after 1 January 2015 in respect of years for which they are a MRT.
 Barclays may apply clawback if, at any time during the seven-year period from the date on which variable remuneration is awarded to a MRT: (i) there is reasonable evidence of employee misbehaviour or material error, and/or (ii) the firm or the business unit suffers a material failure of risk management, in each case taking account of the individual's proximity to and responsibility for that incident.
-Clawback may be extended to 10 years for PRA Senior Managers where there are outstanding internal or regulatory investigations at the end of the seven-year clawback period.
+Clawback may be extended to 10 years for PRA Senior Managers where there are outstanding internal

 In addition to reductions to individuals' bonuses, the Committee considers collective adjustments to the incentive pool for specific risk and conduct events.
-Adjustments to the incentive pool also take account of an assessment of a wide range of future risks including conduct, non-financial factors that can support the delivery of a strong risk management, control and conduct culture and other factors in cluding reputation, impact on customers, markets and other stakeholders.
-The Committee is supported in its consideration of this adjustment by the Barclays Bank UK PLC Board Risk Committee.
+Adjustments to the incentive pool also take account of an assessment of a wide range of future risks including conduct, non-financial factors that can support the delivery of a strong risk management, control and conduct culture and other factors including reputation and impact on customers, markets and other stakeholders.
+The Committee is supported in its consideration of this adjustment by the BBUKPLC Board Risk Committee.